apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Nodes defines the list of nodes that pods can schedule
+<p>Defines the list of nodes that pods can schedule.
-If the RsmTransformPolicy is specified as ToPod,the list of nodes will be used.
+If the RsmTransformPolicy is specified as ToPod, the list of nodes will be used.
 If the list of nodes is empty, no specific node will be assigned.
-However, if the list of node is filled, all pods will be evenly scheduled across the nodes in the list.</p>
+However, if the list of nodes is filled, all pods will be evenly scheduled across the nodes in the list.</p>
 </td>
 </tr>